Building a House in Costa Rica: Methods

 - Thirdly, 5-year structural warranty.
 This is CFIA mandatory warranty.
 If he does not repair a structural issue, the CFIA could decline all his permit applications until your issue is warranted.

-- Preparing your payment schedules should be frequent, small and balanced towards that stage of construction advancement.
-The amount should reflect material and labor cost of the payment stage.
+- Preparing your payment schedules should be frequent, small, and balanced towards that stage of construction advancement.
+The amount should reflect the material and labor cost of the payment stage.
 Making fewer stage payments in larger amounts could end up badly for you.
-Make sure to understand and negotiate this phase of your contract.
+Make sure to understand and negotiate this phase of your contract before Building a House in Costa Rica.

 - Construction is not an exact science.
 There may be unforeseen circumstances present themselves throughout the project.
 Your builder without changing the price may need to make this up on the next draw and ask you for a partial advance.
 Understand his issue and don’t penalize him.
 You don’t want your builder stressed.
 Work with him as you both have the same objective.